slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On deceiving

 <!--
-- the first principle is that you must not fool yourself - and you are the easiest person to fool. -- richard feynman
-- they muddy the water, to make it seem deep. -- Friedrich Nietzsche
-- there are 2 rules in life. nr. one: never give out all the information.
 > *"I don't know why people are so keen to put the details of their private life in public; they forget that invisibility is a superpower."
 -- Banksy*
+> *"The first principle is that you must not fool yourself - and you are the easiest person to fool."
+-- Richard Feynman*
+> *"They muddy the water, to make it seem deep."
+-- Friedrich Nietzsche*
-- have more than you show, speak less than you know. -- william shakespeare -->
+> *"Have more than you show, speak less than you know."
+-- William Shakespeare*

+- there are 2 rules in life. nr. one: never give out all the information.
+-->

 > *"Lies are often much more plausible, more appealing to reason, than reality, since the liar has the great advantage of knowing beforehand what the audience wishes or expects to hear."